developer-onizuka/What_is_AzureAD/README.md

 It is very similar to Managed Id.
 But the main difference between Service principal and Managed identity is:
 - You don’t need to specify any credentials in your code if you use managed identity.
-- But you need to specify application id, client id, etc to generate a token to access any Azure resource if you use service principle.
+- But you need to specify application id, client id, etc to generate a token to access any Azure resource if you use service principal.
 - Ideally, you should opt for service principal only if the service you use doesn’t support managed identity.